Post-acute withdrawal syndrome (PAWS) is a set of symptoms that persist for weeks or even months after you’ve achieved sobriety from a substance.

 - Meditate.
 Learn to calm an overactive mind with breathing exercises.

 Most of all, remember that PAWS is temporary.
-The discomfort you feel is part of healing from substance abuse, and it will pass, particularly with support and treatment.
+The discomfort you feel is part of healing from substance misuse, and it will pass, particularly with support and treatment.